will-mei/cfiojobs/README.md

     tips:

-            awk variable is not bash shell variable, so there were three antislash inside curly braces, first two antislash passed an '\' to remote bash, and then the third is for translating the '$'.
+            awk variable is different from bash shell variable, so there were three antislash inside curly braces, first two antislash passed an '\' to remote bash, and then the third is for translating the '$' inside awk.

 4. FIO jobs control

             options:
             --fio          launch a fio test
-            --fio-list     output summary info of fio jobs on given host groups --fio-stop     stop all existinging fio jobs on given host groups (stop a certain round of jobs in test) --test-stop    stop test on given host groups (stop all test and all jobs) --recover      recover an undone test form where it was interrupted (aborted, killed or cancled) --recover-from recover or restart the test form a given "round number" (and a certain "blk group") --round-list   list all job round info with your test options and arguments (launch no test) --round-retest retest a batch of fio jobs with a given "blk group name" and "round number" the round range like: "6-9" or: "blk8,6-9" are both ok.
+            --fio-list     output a summary list of fio jobs on all given host groups --fio-stop     stop all existinging fio jobs on given host groups (stop, in fact, a certain round of jobs in test)
+            --test-stop    stop test on given host groups (stop all test and all jobs on this group) --recover      recover an undone test from where it was interrupted (aborted, killed or cancled) --recover-from recover or restart a test form a given "round number" of it (and with a certain "blk group") --round-list   list all job round based on the test options and arguments that are given (without launch a test) --round-retest retest a batch of fio jobs with a given "blk group name" and "round number" the round range like: "6-9" or: "blk8,6-9" are both ok.
             -c             check test env, (network, ssh connections, fio installation, blk dev to test)